 Bats and toothed whales have used sound for echolocation for millions of years.
 Dolphins produce a series of clicks that pass through the lipid-rich melon on their heads, an acoustical lens of sorts that focuses the sound waves into a beam.
 Returning echoes are processed to determine the location of objects for navigation and hunting.7 Sonar (acronym for sound navigation and ranging) is a maritime technique that uses sound waves for identifying oceanic objects.
 It was initially introduced in response to the sinking of the Titanic in 1912.8 It was further developed and employed in World Wars I and II for submarine detection.8

 In the early 1950s, a Radiologist named Douglas Howry and a team of other physicians introduced the first diagnostic US machine using a water-bath immersion tank.
-In the 1960s, direct contact (i.e., transducer to patient) scanners were developed, and the contemporary saga of US as a viable diagnostic modality commenced.9 The technology was only found in specialized ...
+In the 1960s, direct contact (i.e., transducer to patient) scanners were developed, and the contemporary saga of US as a viable diagnostic modality commenced.9 The technology was only found ...